 Gallo Pinto

-Gallo pinto, literally "spotted rooster," is ubiquitous in Costa Rica (and apparently all of Central America).
-It refers to black beans and rice cooked together, which are served at every meal, surrounded by various side dishes.
+Gallo pinto, literally "spotted rooster," is ubiquitous in Costa Rica and Nicaragua.
+It refers to black beans and rice cooked together, and is served at every meal, surrounded by various side dishes.
 It’s easy to make and very healthy.
+Gallo pinto

 Yield 4-6 servings

-Time 45 minutes (plus bean soaking and cooking)
+Time 20 to 45 minutes (plus bean soaking and cooking)

 Tools